 Ben frequently works with clients on matters involving the cross-over space of media, IP and technology.
 His practice includes acting on major IP and IT disputes, with a particular focus on copyright and technology disputes, content licensing and regulation, privacy, e-commerce and regulatory issues.
 He has a particular expertise in intermediary liability issues, as well as in artificial intelligence, with an academic background in the application of legal and ethical systems to artificial intellect.
 Ben also has considerable lobbying experience, and has conducted oral advocacy in the Copyright Tribunal, High Court and County Court on behalf of his clients.
-Ben sits on the Firm's Innovation Committee and Machine Learning Taskforce.
+In addition to his practice, Ben leads the Firm's Global R&D team.

 Advising leading online social and gaming platforms on intermediary liability, third party rights and in-bound content licensing

 Acting in landmark Meltwater and ITV v TVCatchup Court of Appeal litigation in the UK Supreme Court and CJEU.

 Advised a market-leading online video platform on broadcast and advertising regulation in the UK and across Europe.